 About the course

 The Social Science PGCE prepares students to teach the social sciences across the 14–19 age range in a flexible and exciting way.
 Tutors are committed to promoting interactive teaching and learning in their sessions; a collaborative ethos is encouraged so that PGCE students share materials, resources and ideas.
-The programme is rated 'outstanding' by Ofsted (2013).
+The programme specialises in sociology and psychology teaching, with some opportunities to teach in other related curriculum subjects.

-We draw on current research at the UCL Institute of Education (IOE) and elsewhere to inform a student's social science teaching, encouraging them to engage with recent debates, literature and policy in the field.
-Our underlying aim is to develop students as reflective and highly skilled teachers.
-As a 14-19 programme, there is an explicit focus on teaching examination classes in an interactive way.
+We draw on current research at UCL Institute of Education and elsewhere to inform a student's social science teaching, encouraging them to engage with recent debates, literature and policy in the field.
+Our underlying aim is to develop reflective, inquiring, compassionate social science teachers who are committed to social justice, inclusion and diversity.

-Tutors on the Social Science PGCE are skilled classroom practitioners with extensive experience in secondary schools and colleges, as well as in school leadership, inspection, educational research and consultancy.
+Tutors on the Social Science PGCE are skilled classroom practitioners with extensive experience in secondary schools and colleges, as well as in leadership, educational research and consultancy.

-Students participate in a range of lectures, workshops and seminars designed to enhance their development as a teacher.
-These highly interactive sessions will cover how children learn, assessment, lesson planning, behaviour management and subject-specific matters.
+At UCL Institute of Education, students participate in a range of lectures, workshops and seminars designed to enhance their development as a teacher.
+These highly interactive sessions will cover how children learn, assessment, lesson planning, promoting positive behaviour and subject-specific matters.

 During their teaching practice placements, students benefit from our partnership with over 200 secondary schools and colleges in Greater London and beyond, which enables each of our students to become a skilled and confident teacher in their chosen subject specialism.

-Students on this programme will spend most of their time (120 days) in schools, working with sociology or psychology mentors who provide support through the two school placements.
+Students on this programme will spend most of their time (120 days) in schools, working with sociology or psychology mentors who support them through their two school placements.
 Social Science Student Teachers will teach their main social science subject (usually sociology and/or psychology) at A level.
 At GCSE, most student teachers teach sociology and some teach psychology.
 In some placements there are opportunities to contribute to relevant vocational qualifications and Key Stage 3 humanities.
+Teaching responsibilities will be equivalent to a practicing teacher but on a reduced timetable.

 Candidates whose applications meet the entry criteria will be invited to interview at our central London location.
 At your interview day, you will take part in a combination of group and individual interviews with members of the programme team, and may also be asked to undertake written or presentation tasks, depending on your subject or phase.
 You will have the opportunity to ask questions and take a self-guided campus tour.